Make sure you know the law and safety rules when working with insulation. If you’re not sure about managing the risks, hire a professional.

 - Take safety precautions – wear safety equipment, including gloves, dust mask, overalls, protective eye and footwear.

-- Make sure that someone is nearby and able to assist if you need help.
+- Make sure that someone is nearby and can help if you need it.

 - Stand on the framing when you are moving around the roof space to avoid damaging or falling through the ceiling.

-- Make sure the required clearances are in place for items that get hot, such as downlights, downlight transformers and flues.
+- Make sure the required clearances are in place for items that get hot, eg downlights, downlight transformers and flues.

 Landlords can install insulation themselves, but there can be serious safety risks to both landlord and tenant if it’s not done properly, including:

 - fire risk from ceiling insulation being incorrectly installed or moved to cover downlights, chimney flues, or other safety clearances